 Corrective actions must be performed when deficiencies are noted by any personnel at any time.
 Malfunctions or deficiencies noted during weekly activations, inspections, or normal daily activities must be reported immediately.
-Work request can be initiated by contacting FAMA Service Center (Phone: 575-5050).
+Work request can be initiated by contacting the Zone supervisors (Use the Facilities Management Campus Services Building Maintenance page to find your zone.
+Click the zone to open link to see their respective buildings.) or the FAMA Service Center (Phone: 575-5050).
+Annual test failures must be corrected immediately by FAMA.